 Funding/duration: £25,000 for 5%, with a contribution of a further 1% to their founder’s equity pool which is owned by the founder and the Ignite team.
 The standard programme duration is 6 months.

 One of the world’s biggest free accelerator for start-up and scaling businesses, ESpark accepts applicants from the idea stage to those who have been running for up to 4 years (£1,000,000 turnover).
 They also offer a free service for a 2-tier accelerator process.
 The main programme begins with a 3-day boot camp.

 Entrepreneurial Spark run four programs covering the critical stages of an early stage business; these programs are Sprint, Enable, Grow and Scale.
-Depending on the programme you join, you will receive office space at one of their hubs, an intensive education programme, network access and much more.
+Depending on the programme you join, you will receive office space (some London based) at one of their hubs, an intensive education programme, network access and much more.

 The Entrepreneurial Spark brand covers Scotland, while the Hatchery brand covers other cities across the UK.

 Funding/duration: Entrepreneurial Spark does not offer investments or ask for equity.
 The standard programme duration is 6 – 18 months.

 Location/contact: Edinburgh, London, Bristol, Ayrshire, Cardiff, Brighton, Birmingham, Cardiff and Newcastle (remote program available, so globally open to applicants).

 Emerge Education is an accelerator for the education industry.
 They work with edtech companies from initial idea to early-stage prototypes and startups with more significant traction.
 Alongside the investment, they will provide up to 3 desks free of charge at Edspace in Hackney, London.
 No business plan necessary; you need to fill in their online application form.

 One of the premier choices for early stage and growing edtech startups in the UK and from further afield.